tsirilson/flexified/README.md

   },
   methods: {
     getClassList (): void {
-      this.classList = Flexified.getClassNames(this.itemCount, this.mobileWidthThreshold) // Second parameter is optional
+      this.classList = Flexified.getClassNames({itemCount: this.itemCount, mobileWidthThreshold: this.mobileWidthThreshold})
     },
     onResize(event: any): void {
       this.getClassList()
     }
   },
   mounted() {
-    this.getClassList() //
+    this.getClassList() // Initialize the flexbox styles
-    window.addEventListener('resize', this.onResize) // Update the flexbox on resize to enable responsivness }
+    window.addEventListener('resize', this.onResize) // Update the flexbox on resize to allow responsivness }
 });
 </script>